Hands shoved deep into his pockets

 To join the fall leaves, float away and decompose.

-As the wind moved a crossed a clouded autumn moon.
+As the wind moved across a clouded autumn moon.

 From the southwest